Staff-Alerts/project/updates/week2.md

 * High level wireframe diagrams created based on a simple design
 * Review of existing user guidance documents completed to inform intial system design
 * Run through of existing Rant and Rave system completed with ICS user
+* Document of questions regarding message types, templates, audiences and contact types sent to BCIM and ICS colleagues
 * List of potential testers in each 'group' identified
 * Initial discussions held on hosting options
 * Held first project retrospective meeting